Tencent/PocketFlow/README.md

 * [**Mockus, 1975**] J. Mockus. *On Bayesian Methods for Seeking the Extremum*.
 In Optimization Techniques IFIP Technical Conference, pages 400-404, 1975.
 * [**Zhu & Gupta, 2017**] Michael Zhu and Suyog Gupta. *To Prune, or Not to Prune: Exploring the Efficacy of Pruning for Model Compression*.
 CoRR, abs/1710.01878, 2017.
 * [**Zhuang et al., 2018**] Zhuangwei Zhuang, Mingkui Tan, Bohan Zhuang, Jing Liu, Jiezhang Cao, Qingyao Wu, Junzhou Huang, and Jinhui Zhu. *Discrimination-aware Channel Pruning for Deep Neural Networks*.
 In Annual Conference on Neural Information Processing Systems (NIPS), 2018.

+### Contributing

+If you are interested in contributing, check out the [CONTRIBUTING.md], also join our [Tencent OpenSource Plan](https://opensource.tencent.com/contribution).